Land Rover Defender manuals

 SEE MORE:

-DIAGNOSIS AND TESTING PRINCIPLES OF OPERATION For a detailed description of the Speed Control system, refer to the relevant Description and Operation section in the workshop manual.
-INSPECTION AND VERIFICATION CAUTION: Diagnosis by substitution from a donor vehicle is NOT acceptable.
-Substitution
+DIAGNOSIS AND TESTING PRINCIPLES OF OPERATION For a detailed description of the parking aid system, refer to the relevant Description and Operation section of the workshop manual.
+INSPECTION AND VERIFICATION CAUTIONS: If the control module or a component is at fault and the vehicle remains unde